 We’ve been working on simple, sustainable solutions that will help millions of people cut plastic consumption for good.
 Here’s what we’ve learnt so far.

 The need for an absolute reduction in plastic use is abundantly clear.
-A recent report by The Pew Charitable Trusts and SYSTEMIQ – ‘Breaking The Plastic Wave’ – found that ocean-bound plastic is set to triple by 2040 unless radical action is taken.
+A recent report by The Pew Charitable Trusts and SYSTEMIQ – ‘’ – found that ocean-bound plastic is set to triple by 2040 unless radical action is taken.

 But solutions do exist.
 The same report found this amount can be reduced by 80% if major transformational change takes place.
 So, at Unilever, we’re taking action.
 In 2019, we pledged that by 2025 we would halve the use of virgin plastic in our packaging and remove more than 100,000 tonnes of plastic entirely.